huumn/git-remote-gitern/README.md

 # git-remote-gitern

 git-remote-gitern is a git remote helper that end to end encrypts git repos without a custom remote receiver and without additional user key management.
-It's built for [gitern](https://gitern.com) and unironically hosted here.
-For demonstation purposes you can browse this repo encrypted using itself: [github.com/huumn/git-remote-gitern-encrypted](https://github.com/huumn/git-remote-gitern-encrypted)
+It's built for [gitern](https://gitern.com) and is unironically hosted here.
+For demonstration, this repo has been encrypted using itself: [github.com/huumn/git-remote-gitern-encrypted](https://github.com/huumn/git-remote-gitern-encrypted)

 ## Installation